wds4/tribal-tapestry/essays/bookJustification/hypotheses/decentralizedLinguisticConsensus.md

 Math as the universal model for knowledge representation
 =====

+The basic starting point of tapestry theory is that DLC requires two prerequisites: a universal language and a method for WoT.
+- The universal language must be as simple as possible and devoid of arbitrary decision making about what symbols mean what.
+- There must be at least a rudimentary concept of WoT: the notion that arbitrary decisions will be influenced greatly by, if not completely absorbed from, those around us.

+We argue that the only universal language to satisfy those conditions is mathematics.
+In particular: set theory and graph theory.

 Progression beyond the starting point requires arbitrary decisions which cannot be made without a functioning web of trust.